Python-for-geo-people/Lesson-1-Course-Environment/README.md

 The difference is that the computer is located in the 'cloud' i.e. it is physically located and run in somewhere else (basically on the servers of [CSC Finland](https://www.csc.fi/home)) and you use it remotely from any computer with an internet connection.

-## Github
+## GitHub

-Some info about Github and a link to a page where guide for creating a Github account and logging in + idea about Github Classroom
+Some info about GitHub and a link to a page where guide for creating a GitHub account and logging in + idea about GitHub Classroom

 ## Next steps